rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 |![ki](equations/ki.png)|4.3|7.5|1|
 |![kd](equations/kd.png)|0|0|0|

 The next and final step is to try out values within these ranges by simulating the entire feedback system (controllers, actuators, controlled system, and filters included) as designed at the start of this page.
-The demand will be simulated by drawing values from a gaussian distribution.
+The demand will be simulated by drawing values from a Gaussian distribution.
 Changes in demand will be taken into account by changing the mean and variance of the distribution at times `t = 3000` and `t = 5000`.
 The former change increases the variance from 15 to 35, keeping the mean at 0, such that more values will be asked for.
 The latter demand change brings the mean up to 100, causing the demand function to return entirely new values.
 Because of this, the cache will need to repopulate, which is expected to take some time.

 ```scala
 def simulationForGitHub(): Observable[Double] = {